Indianapolis Drug and Alcohol Use Statistics

 More Indiana citizens die of drug overdoses than car accidents.
 The rate of overdoses steadily increased, with a rise of 40% between 2019 and 2020 in Marion County.1 Here are some additional statistics for people over age 12 in Indiana and Marion County:2,3

-- The Marion County coroner recorded 640 overdose deaths in 2020.
+The Marion County coroner recorded 640 accidental overdose deaths throughout the year of 2020.

 Cost of Drug and Alcohol Rehab in Indianapolis

 The cost of rehab in Indianapolis varies depending on factors such as:

 - The type of accommodations and amenities you’re seeking